Internal Family Systems (IFS)

 Frequently Asked Questions

-• During an IFS therapy session, you can expect a collaborative and non-judgmental environment where you'll explore your inner world with the support of a trained therapist.
-Sessions may involve guided visualization, dialogue with internal parts, mindfulness practices, and experiential exercises tailored to your unique needs and goals.
+During an IFS therapy session, you can expect a collaborative and non-judgmental environment where you'll explore your inner world with the support of a trained therapist.
+Sessions may involve guided visualization and dialogue with internal parts.